 Non-state groups – warlords, mercenaries, transnational criminal organizations and terrorists – are often presented as one of the biggest threats facing modern societies.
 Do they threaten the security of countries where they operate or can they actually promote stability?

 Learn more about speakers William Reno and Troy Thomas ▸

-William Reno is a Professor of Political Science at Northwestern University.
-For years Reno spent time living in Sub-Saharan Africa observing armed conflicts and groups.
-He is an expert in the study of armed non-state groups and conflict and its relation to the stability of states, political institutions and economic development.
-Reno writes extensively on war, corruption, organized crime and insurgents with a unique perspective due to his first-hand experience in these conflict-ridden states.
+William Reno is a professor of political science at Northwestern University.
+For years Reno spent time living in sub-Saharan Africa observing armed non-state groups and their relation to the stability of states, political institutions and economic development.
+Reno writes extensively on war, corruption, organized crime, and insurgents with a unique perspective due to his firsthand experience in these conflict-ridden states.

 The advantages of our digital world are endless, but how do we prepare for the consequences?
 With our dependence on technology, how do we address attacks that damage and disrupt national information networks?
 Do we need to revisit a more fundamental question and ask ourselves: does cyberwar exist?

 Learn more about speakers Thomas Rid and Gail Harris ▸

 Thomas Rid is a reader in war studies at King’s College in London.
 His work analyzes the relationship between the cyber realm and security issues.
 Rid is frequently published in academic journals and is a featured guest commentator on the BBC, CNN, and al-Jazeera.
 His work and academic career have taken him from London to Paris, Germany, the United States, and Jerusalem.